 Furthermore, this approach to the customer experience is a marketer’s dream.
 This feeling of sincere inclusion fosters brand loyalty which manifests itself as advocacy.
 Customers who evangelize about a brand or product provide the best kind of marketing because they meet the desire for trusted, peer-to-peer reviews.

 The good news for marketers, innovation and research professionals is that co-creation isn’t limited to product development.
 They can take advantage of this process for their own objectives.
 Marketers can use the process of co-creation itself to figure out which campaigns speak to consumers the most and which promotional activities are worth the investment.
 This kind of collaboration with superfans allows marketers to know what sort of content has the most impact on the intended audience and which activities initiate a powerful emotional connection between the brand and the consumer.

 Likewise, the Chief Innovation Officer can tap into a co-creative community to better understand the media, devices and communications preferences of its most loyal customers.
 The innovation team can then begin to explore new options to improve the customer experience and essentially co-create a better customer experience with the help of actual customers.
 Not to mention the valuable insights collected along this journey to support future digital transformation initiatives.

 User-centred innovation vs. manufacturer-centred innovation

 Co-creation heavily impacts the customer experience in a positive way.
-To truly grasp this, one needs to understand the difference between user-centered innovation and manufacturer centered innovation.
+To truly grasp this, one needs to understand the difference between user-centred innovation and manufacturer centred innovation.